 The impact of fishing on the total biomass was insignificant prior to 1980, but has steadily increased in the subsequent period as catches and fishing mortality have increased (Figure 37).
-Fishing is estimated to have reduced the overall stock biomass by about 50% in recent years.
-The impact is differentially high in the tropical regions (around 70%) compared to the subtropical regions.
+Fishing is estimated to have reduced the overall stock biomass by about 40% in recent years.
+The impact is considerably higher in the tropical regions (about 60%) compared to the subtropical regions.
 Furthermore, the attribution of depletion to various fisheries or groups of fisheries indicates that the Philippine/Indonesian domestic fishery has the greatest impact, particularly in its home region.
 The purse-seine fishery also has high impact, particularly in the equatorial regions (Figure 38).

-Since 1990, the biomass of yellowfin in the WCPO has steadily declined and fishing mortality rates have increased to the extent that current exploitation rates exceed the F{MSY} reference point and, therefore, overfishing is occurring (i.e. $F{CURRENT} > F{MSY}$) (Figure 39).
-The stock is not yet in an overfished state (i.e. $B{CURRENT} > B{MSY}$), although continued fishing at current levels of effort will move it to an overfished state.
+Since 1990, the biomass of yellowfin in the WCPO has steadily declined and fishing mortality rates have increased to the extent that current exploitation rates approximate the F{MSY} reference point and there is a high probability (47%) that overfishing is occurring (Figure 39).
+The stock is not yet in an overfished state (i.e. $B{CURRENT} > B{MSY}$), although there is a relatively high probability that continued fishing at current levels of effort will move it to an overfished state.
 Further, the assessment indicates that the equatorial regions are likely to be overexploited, while exploitation rates in the subtropical regions are relatively low.

-Based on these results, the Scientific Committee of the WCPFC recommended that fishing mortality on the WCPO yellowfin stock be reduced by 10% of recent levels (2001-2004) in order to maintain the stock at a level that would produce the MSY.
-Higher reductions in fishing mortality would be required to maintain the biomass above the B{MSY} level.
+Based on these results, the Scientific Committee of the WCPFC recommended that fishing mortality on the WCPO yellowfin stock be reduced from recent levels (2002-2005) to reduce the likelihood of overfishing.
+Higher reductions in fishing mortality would be required to maintain the biomass at higher levels relative to B{MSY} .
 It was also noted that more urgent management actions may be required in the western equatorial region of the WCPO.